-Туре fies the kind of storage system to use.
+Type specifies the kind of storage system to use.
 Only "ufs" is built by default.
-To enable any of the other storage systems see the toreio configure option.
-Type is on e of the following: 1. ufs is t ne old well-known Squid storage format that has always been there.
-2. aufs uses the same storage format as ufs, utilizing POSIX-threads to avoid blocking the main Squid proce O.This was s ly known in Squid as async-io.
-3. diskd uses the same storage format as ufs , utilizing a separate process to avoid blocking the main Squid proces disk-I/O. Туре Usage ufs cache_dir ufs Directory-Name Mbytes L1 L2 [options] aufs cache_dir aufs Directory-Name Mbytes L1 L2 [options]s diskd cache_dir diskd Directory-Name Mbytes L1 L2 [options] [Q1=n] [Q2=n] coss Directory-Name ame is a top-level directory where cache swap files will be stored.
-If you want to use an entire disk for caching, then this can unt-point directory.
+To enable any of the other storage systems see the --enable-storeio configure option.

+Type is one of the following:

+- 1. ufs is the old well-known Squid storage format that has always been there. - 2. aufs uses the same storage format as ufs, utilizing POSIX-threads to avoid blocking the main Squid process on disk-I/O.This was formerly known in Squid as async-io. - 3. diskd uses the same storage format as ufs, utilizing a separate process to avoid blocking the main Squid process on disk-I/O.

+Туре Usage Type ufs cache_dir ufs Directory-Name Mbytes L1 L2 [options] aufs cache_dir aufs Directory-Name Mbytes L1 L2 [options]s diskd cache_dir diskd Directory-Name Mbytes L1 L2 [options] [Q1=n] [Q2=n] coss be the mount-point directory.
 The directory must exist and be writable by the Squid process.
-Squid will NOT create this directory for Mbytes Mbytes is t he amount of disk space (in MB) to use under this directory.
+Squid will NOT create this directory for you.
+Mbytes Mbytes is the amount of disk space (in MB) to use under this directory.
 The default is 100 MB.
-Change this to suit your configuration evel1 Number of first-level subdirectories which will be created under the Directory.
-The default is 16. evel2 number of second-level subdirectories which will be created under each first-level directory.
+Change this to suit your configuration Level1 Number of first-level subdirectories which will be created under the Directory.
+The default is 16.
+Level2 number of second-level subdirectories which will be created under each first-level directory.
 The default is 256.
-Q1 unacknowledged I/O requests when Squid stops opening new files.
-If this many messages are in the queues, Squid won't files.
+Q1 number of unacknowledged I/O requests when Squid stops opening new files.
+If this many messages are in the queues, Squid won't open new files.
 Default is 64.
-Q2 unacknowledged messages when Squid starts blocking.
-If this many messages are in the queues, Squid blocks until it one replies.
+Q2 number of unacknowledged messages when Squid starts blocking.
+If this many messages are in the queues, Squid blocks until it receives some replies.
 Default is 72.